kayleecodes1/nonograms/Task List.md

 [X] Add animation for row/column complete
 [X] Fix linting errors
-[X] Fix console errors (mostly attribute names and React keys) [ ] Refactor Cell to distinguish between guess and display state
+[X] Fix console errors (mostly attribute names and React keys) [X] Refactor Cell to distinguish between guess and display state [ ] Refactor PuzzleContainer to use child slots
+[ ] Change global styles to use Styled Components, and implement Theme

 // how to ensure naming doesn't conflict between models and components?